RadarVisuals/RADAR/README.md

 ### MIDI Control Setup

 RADAR offers intuitive MIDI control over its visual parameters, allowing for a tactile and expressive performance experience.
 Your MIDI mappings are saved globally to your Universal Profile.
+For reference, I use a Novation Launchcontrol XL MIDI controller, set up my complete mapping (24 parameters) and save it once to the global MIDI key.
+This one is accessible for me across all other profiles.

 **Steps to Map Your MIDI Controller:**